Alkoarism/OpenGL_Examples/v0_04-Sound/README.md

 ```

 >[!CAUTION]
->Don’t mix different vertex formats in a single VBO.
+>Different vertex formats shoudn´t be mixed in a single VBO.

 >[!TIP]
->You can update multiple vertices at once by passing a larger size and setting offset to the appropriate start position.
+>Multiple vertices can be changed at once by passing a larger size and setting offset to the appropriate start position.

 The VBL class is a helper to avoid having to continously pass information about the data into a VBO with every draw call.
 In these are stored the stride values for every vertex data set on any VBO.
 A Push() function is provided for this with type safety baked into it to avoid conflict with *GLtypes* vs *C++ types* (currently includes *float* and *int*).